agentydragon/agentydragon.github.io/posts/2016-11-01-october-summary.markdown

 Effective altruism
 ==

-If you haven't heard about [Effective Altruism](ea) yet, it is a philosophy and social movement, which aims to 1) do good, and 2) do it as efficiently as possible.
+If you haven't heard about [Effective Altruism][ea] yet, it is a philosophy and social movement, which aims to 1) do good, and 2) do it as efficiently as possible.
 You yourself probably try to good in your own life: you probably help people close to you, and you might sometimes do an altruistic thing for someone